corneliusdavid/DBISAMDemo/README.md

 * Using the Backup feature with progress and log event handling.

-=== DISCLAIMER, ETC. ===

-This software is provided as-is with no guarantees whatsoever and is meant for simple educational and demonstration purposes only.
-Anyone may take this code and modify it for their own needs without restriction.

 November 9, 2004

-David E. Cornelius
+David E. Cornelius *
-Cornelius Concepts
+Cornelius Concepts *
 http://corneliusconcepts.com